johnsfdemo/Congressional-Districts/README.md

 You can upload the [schema snippet](/mockaroo/US%20District%20Generator.schema.json) shown above into Mockaroo to help get you started.

-The heavy lifting, once `state` has been generated, is done by the [Ruby](https://www.ruby-lang.org/en/) formula:
+Once `state` has been generated, the heavy lifting is done by the [Ruby](https://www.ruby-lang.org/en/) formula:
 ```
 state + "-" + ("%02d" % random(1, from_dataset("US Districts by State", "Number_of_CDs", State:state).to_i))
 ```